Ultimate Turkey itinerary: Istanbul to the Georgian border in two months

 Continuing north and hugging the Armenian border, our next change of bus was in Igdir (push pineapple, shake the tree – anybody?), with our final destination that day being the old Russian outpost of Kars.
 I also have memories of Kars being a bit of stinker but the years have been kind and the city was more pleasant than I remember.

 Another highlight of our time out east was the ruined medieval Armenian city of Ani which we visited from Kars.
-The site, and its location is unquestionably superb but it is in the middle of nowhere and there is no public transport to it.
+The site and its location are unquestionably superb but it is in the middle of nowhere and there is no public transport to it.
 As a result, you either need to take a taxi or hitch a ride.
 We took a taxi and were glad we did as we hardly saw any traffic on the road and reckoned we would have been in for a long wait in both directions.

 We weren’t expecting the bus journey from Kars to Hopa on the Black Sea coast to take as long as it did.
 It was a very scenic journey but our anticipated 4 hours took more like 7.
 Hopa is a busy city and there are dolmuses running regularly to the border with Georgia some 37km to the east.
 As soon as we got off the bus from Kars we were herded onto a waiting dolmus and before we knew it we were being stamped out of Turkey and walking through no man’s land and into Georgia.
 That was it: no time to reflect or to say güle güle (goodbye in Turkish) to this wonderfully diverse country.
 Our departure was over in a flash with reflection and discussion about our personal highlights having to wait a couple of hours until we were firmly ensconced in a bar in Batumi, drinking cold Georgian beer and questionable red wine!

 We were in the east of Turkey for about three weeks in total and this was probably enough.
 The Kurds are decent people but the atmosphere in Eastern Turkey is very different from that on the coast plus the food is not as diverse.
 The Greek influence along Turkey’s Aegean and Mediterranean coastline ensures lots of nice meze style dishes whereas out east we ate a lot more kebabs and bread which got a bit boring after a while.
 Nonetheless, we both enjoyed the journey and given the current political situation, it will come as no surprise to hear that we hardly met any other tourists during our time there and for the best part we had sites and places of interest all to ourselves.
-It would have been nice to have been able to visit Gaziantep and Şanlıurfa (both in the southeast near the Syrian border) but both were (and still are) off limits.
+It would have been nice to have been able to visit Gaziantep and Şanlıurfa (both in the southeast near the Syrian border) but both were (and still are) off-limits.
 We maybe would also have considered breaking the journey between Kars and Hopa had we known the journey time in advance.
 I say maybe because by this time we were craving different food and cheap Georgian beer and wine so it probably wouldn’t have happened.

 All in all, Turkey was a great trip for us and we enjoyed it very much.
-We were tempted to return after visiting the Caucasus and head overland to Istanbul via the Black Sea Coast but instead, we decided to fly to Kiev in Ukraine from where we made our way to Poland.
+We were tempted to return after visiting the Caucasus and head overland to Istanbul via the Black Sea Coast but instead, we decided to fly to Kyiv in Ukraine from where we made our way to Poland.
 It turned out to be a good decision and gives us an excuse to return to Turkey at a later date.

 Which of these places would you like to read more about or maybe see more photographs of?
 Leave a comment below and will get onto it.